 (3) A court may, on an application by a person who was a party to the financial agreement, or the former financial agreement, that has been terminated, or by any other interested person, make such order or orders (including an order for the transfer of property) as it considers just and equitable for the purpose of preserving or adjusting the rights of persons who were parties to that agreement and any other interested persons.

 [Section 205ZU inserted by No. 25 of 2002 s.
-47.]
+47; amended by No. 35 of 2006 s.
+33.]

 205ZV.
 Circumstances in which court may set aside a financial agreement, termination agreement or former financial agreement — FLA s.
 90K

-(1) A court may make an order setting aside a financial agreement, a termination agreement or a former financial agreement if, and only if, the court is satisfied that —
+(1) A court may, on an application by a person who was a party to the financial agreement, or by any other interested person, make an order setting aside a financial agreement, a termination agreement or a former financial agreement if, and only if, the court is satisfied that —

-(a) the agreement was obtained by fraud (including non-disclosure of a material matter);
+(a) the agreement was obtained by fraud (including non-disclosure of a material matter); or

+(aa) either party to the agreement entered into the agreement —

+(i) for the purpose, or for purposes that included the purpose, of defrauding or defeating a creditor or creditors of the party; or

+(ii) with reckless disregard of the interests of a creditor or creditors of the party;

+or

-(b) the agreement is void, voidable or unenforceable;
+(b) the agreement is void, voidable or unenforceable; or

-(c) in the circumstances that have arisen since the agreement was made it is impracticable for the agreement or a part of the agreement to be carried out;
+(c) in the circumstances that have arisen since the agreement was made it is impracticable for the agreement or a part of the agreement to be carried out; or

 (d) since the making of the agreement, a material change in circumstances has occurred (being circumstances relating to the care, welfare and development of a child of the de facto relationship) and, as a result of the change, the child or, if the applicant has caring responsibility for the child (within the meaning of subsection (2)), a party to the agreement will suffer hardship if the court does not set the agreement aside; or